Activity Packet - 10 Steps / 5 Days

 Step 9 - Review others and give feedback

-Review the fabulous rubrics submitted to the forum and select a couple to offer some specific, constructive feedback.
-Some guiding questions are offered in the Sharing and Feedback forum.
-Use the MicroCourse peer feedback rubric to guide your feedback!
+Review the fabulous community building activities submitted to the forum and select a couple to offer some specific, constructive feedback.

-Did you receive some tips on how to improve your rubric?
+Did you receive some tips on how to improve your community building activity?
 Do you have further comments and questions?
 Feel free to revise and share!